kubernetes/kubernetes/docs/getting-started-guides/juju.md

 ## Scale out cluster

-We can add minion units like so:
+We can add node units like so:

     juju add-unit docker # creates unit docker/2, kubernetes/2, docker-flannel/2